itsopenmiso/openmiso/README.md

 * Google Cloud Run
 * And many more...

-Waypoint runs on Linux, Mac OS X, and Windows.
+OpenMiso runs on Linux, Mac OS X, and Windows.

-**Please note**: We take Waypoint's security and our users' trust very seriously.
-If you believe you have found a security issue in Waypoint, please [responsibly disclose](https://www.hashicorp.com/security#vulnerability-reporting) by contacting us at security@hashicorp.com.

 ## Quick Start